bear/relengbot/README.txt

       last 5 jobs run and their status what master it's on

-health
-  query slave via ping, ssh and other methods to ensure that it is up and running

 time
   return current time, or if TZ given, time in that timezone